anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 14) Select 'Your Skills'

-## 14) Find and Tap on 'Voice Monkey - Smart Home + Routine...'
+## 15) Find and Tap on 'Voice Monkey - Smart Home + Routine...'

-## 14) You should see a confirmation, Click Next
+## 16) You should see a confirmation, Click Next

-## 15) Tap, 'Choose Device'
+## 17) Tap, 'Choose Device'

-## 16) Select your Alexa device, 'Office Echo'
+## 18) Select your Alexa device, 'Office Echo'

-## 17) Click 'Save' in the upper right
+## 19) Click 'Save' in the upper right

-## 18) The Routine will now be displayed in the Routines List
+## 20) The Routine will now be displayed in the Routines List

 # On the Voice Monkey Site

-## 19) Click 'Sync device'
+## 21) Click 'Sync device'

-## 20) The device should say; "New device added, congratulations"
+## 22) The device should say; "New device added, congratulations"
 ## If you hear this message, click 'Yes'
 ## If you do not hear this message, click 'No' and review these steps...you may have missed one

-## 21) If you clicked 'Yes', now click 'View devices'
+## 23) If you clicked 'Yes', now click 'View devices'

-## 22) The device you just added will be shown in the list
+## 24) The device you just added will be shown in the list

 # In Indigo

-## 23) Create a Voice Monkey device
+## 25) Create a Voice Monkey device

-## 24) In the 'Voice Monkey device name' field, type name you created at step 4
+## 26) In the 'Voice Monkey device name' field, type name you created at step 4, click save

-'Office Echo Monkey'
+i.e. 'Office Echo Monkey'

-The Preset IDs can be left blank
+The Preset ID fields can be left blank

-## 25)
-## 24) Select the device and click 'Send Status Request'
+## 27) Select the device and click 'Send Status Request'
-## You should hear the device and see output in the log
+## The device should begin speaking and your log will be updated

     Feb 26, 2023 at 2:31:43 PM